William Merriweather Peña: Career

 In 1948, he earned a master's degree in architecture from Texas A&M University.
 One of his teachers was William Wayne Caudill.
 Peña's master project was a design for an elementary school, which was used as an initial design by the firm for the construction of the school for the Blackwell, Oklahoma school district and the beginning of the approach to finely define the requirements for actual design work that involved "squatting" with the client until the specifications were clear.
-It was the first school for the firm that built its name on design schools.
+It was the first school for the firm that built its name on designing schools.

 Peña, hired by Caudill in 1948, was the first employee of the Caudill Rowlett Scott (CRS) architectural firm.
 In 1949, he was made a partner, but expressed that it would be best to keep the company name with the first three partners names rather than extending it with each new partner.
 By 1954, he wrote two articles about school architecture with Caudill, "What Characterizes a Good School Building" for The School Executive and "Color in the Classroom" for the Journal of the Royal Architectural Institute of Canada.